mlanza/ai-literacy/301/05-text-adventures.md

 We talked before about tools — how they give an agent real leverage, the means to act on your behalf instead of just talking about what could be done.

-Earlier, we implied that a developer had to hardwire those tools into the agent — **baked-in tools**.
-But what if tools were designed to be more like thumb drives?
-Something you could just reach for and plug in — **pluggable tools**.
+Earlier, the discussion was how developers hardwired **internal tools** into the agent.
+But what if **external tools** were designed to be more like thumb drives?
+Something you could just reach for and plug in — **pluggable**.

 In that model, a developer builds each tool as a standalone component, not as an internal appendage.
 That’s what makes them reusable — any agent can discover and use them, not just the one they were built for.

 There are several ways this idea shows up in practice — from command-line interfaces (CLIs) that expose discrete operations, to the Model Context Protocol that lets agents negotiate access to external resources, to Skills frameworks that package specialized behaviors.
 Each of these embodies the same design philosophy: tools that can be recognized, explored, and mastered on demand.
 They make capability modular, composable, and readily accessible.

-The deeper principle at play, what actually makes pluggability possible, is **progressive disclosure**.
+The deeper principle at play, what actually promotes the pluggability, is **progressive disclosure**.
 The agent doesn’t perceive the full depth of every tool it could use all at once; it starts with the first rung of a ladder.
 But it knows the ladder is there.
 When the moment calls for it, it can ascend — uncovering more detail and capability as needed.
 That’s how it keeps its context lean while still having depth on demand.

 In practice, readily accessible is 3 rungs on a ladder:

 * **Instant identifiability.** The agent immediately recognizes the tool as an affordance — something that can *do* — and understands, at a glance, what class of problem it’s meant to solve.
-* **Instant discoverability.** When asked, the tool reveals its table of contents — the set of things it can do, with enough shape for the agent to reason about which one to use.
+* **Instant discoverability.** When asked, the tool reveals its table of contents — the api for what it can do.
+This allows the agent to think about the particular feature(s) it wants to use.
 * **Instant grokkability.** Once the agent chooses a capability, it can instantly absorb the know-how it needs — like flipping open to the right page and putting on the skill like a hat.

 Progressive disclosure is a technique for preserving the context window, allowing the agent proper focus, while pluggability ensure it has access to the on-demand capabilities it requires to get a job done.

 ## Text-base smartphone, real-world consequence

 Take the smartphone in our Zork.
 It is an in-game prop that does real-world things.
-That's because that that text adventure prop piggybacks on a real API.
+That's because the text adventure prop piggybacks on a real API.
 When you type `text 555-394-8812`, it isn’t just imagined.
 The instruction passes through a pipe, hits the real message service, and the message actually gets sent.

 That’s what makes tools so radical.
 If you type a query into the in-game browser — `where am I?` — you get back your actual city and state.
 Ask for the weather, and it tells you what’s outside *your* window.
 Search for nearby restaurants, and it doesn’t guess — it queries the real world.